Monarchs & Milkweed

 Check with your local plant nursery to see if they carry milkweed, and encourage them to do so if not.

-In the spring of each year, SCWF distributes packets of native milkweed seeds (Asclepias tuberosa).
+In the spring of each year, SCWF distributes packets of native milkweed seeds (Asclepias tuberosa) to South Carolina residents.
 You can request your packet of seeds (they will be mailed in the spring) by submitting the form below.